trnsrt/ts/_drafts/three-pillars-of-blockchain-technology.md

 |:--:|
 | *Image by [Pete 😀 ](https://pixabay.com/users/thedigitalartist-202249/) from [Pixabay](https://pixabay.com/)*|

 Why is privacy important?
-Well this is a topic that requires another post, in fact even a book, but let's keep one thing in mind.
-Independence means free of censorship.
-How are you going to ensure that a user's financial holdings would not be confiscated if those in power do not like that person's political views.
-That sounds like remote idea but ask to those that live under oppressive (or suppressive) regimes.
+Well, this is a topic that requires another post, in fact even a book, but let's keep one thing in mind: Independence means free of censorship.
+How are you going to ensure that a user's financial holdings would not be confiscated if those in power do not like that person's political views?
+That sounds like a remote idea but ask to those that live under oppressive (or suppressive) regimes.

-So how are you going to ensure that people are possessed of certain assets in digital world, without revealing their identity?
+So how are you going to ensure that people are possessed of certain assets in the digital world, without revealing their identity?
 With cryptography of course.

-We are not going to get into details of cryptography in this post.
-Just bear in mind, this is an area that has been around for decades, and by the time we have come to new millennium it was well researched and quite advanced area.
+We are not going to get into the details of cryptography in this post.
+Just bear in mind, this is an area that has been around for decades, and by the time we have come to the new millennium it was well researched and quite advanced area.
 So this was the second pillar of blockchain technologies.

 ### Consensus mechanism
-This is the real secret part of the recipe here is the consensus mechanism.
+The real secret part of the recipe here is the consensus mechanism.

 So you have internet - which connects users and machines.
 You have cryptography, which allows users (without revealing their identity) to be on the internet and perform certain activities in a secure way.
 But one critical part was missing.

 Digital technologies, while bringing many advantages to our life, had one drawback.
 That drawback was the fact that anything digital could be easily copied and reproduces without any major effort.
 This prevents scarcity in digital goods.
 Why do we need scarcity?
 If something can be produced infinitely then that 'thing' would have no value?
-For an asset to be valuable, it has to finite, in other world there has to be some scarcity around that asset.
+For an asset to be valuable, it has to be finite, in other words there has to be some scarcity around that asset.

 Now, you can create scarcity if there is one single authority.
 You can create digital USD and copy it million times but as long as it was approved and verified by US Fed and by banks authorized by the financial system, that copy would have no value at all.
 So that authority defines the amount and ensures that everybody adheres to the rules.